Arnold was born in Nijmegen, The Netherlands, in 1962. When growing up he was certain that one day he would be Prime Minister.

 We have also re-published De koning van Tuzla in Dutch in October 2009 and in its English translation as King of Tuzla in July 2010.

-Arnold is now working on a new poetry collection with as working title: Mercilessly Loving and five of his new Dutch poems have appeared in the 2nd 2013 issue of poetry magazine Het Liegend Konijn.
+Arnold is now working on a new poetry collection and five of his new Dutch poems have appeared in the 2nd 2013 issue of poetry magazine Het Liegend Konijn.

 In 2013 Arnold ran two workshops at Around the World in Eighty Book in Winchester, he organised, presented and read at Holland Park Press literary party in the just opened Rozet in Arnhem, featuring Karen Jennings, and starred at the Holland Park Press Christmas party.